waltercostamb/Metagenomics_organisms_classification/README.md

 # Profiling_metagenomes
 Author: Maria Beatriz Walter Costa (bia.walter@gmail.com)

 This repository contains a tutorial and scripts for running a profiling pipeline of metagenomes using the Kraken2 tool.
-This is a private repository, so, if you need access, please contact the developer.
-If you find any bugs or have any problems, feel free to also contact the developer.

 For cloning the repository, type the following command in a terminal: